timklge/karoo-tilehunting/README.md

 [![GitHub License](https://img.shields.io/github/license/timklge/karoo-tilehunting)](https://github.com/timklge/karoo-tilehunting/blob/master/LICENSE)

 This extension for Karoo devices adds a map overlay that shows explored tiles.
 Tiles can be fetched from [statshunters.com](https://www.statshunters.com).
-You can read more about tilehunting in the [StatsHunters FAQ](https://www.statshunters.com/faq-10-what-are-explorer-tiles).
+You can read more about tilehunting in the [StatsHunters FAQ](https://www.statshunters.com/faq-10-what-are-explorer-tiles) or watch the [nice introduction video](https://www.youtube.com/watch?v=e63UKfvPw9g) to see what it's about.

 Compatible with Karoo 2 and Karoo 3 devices.